relax and unwind in the heart of the Upper Hunter

 Muswellbrook & District Workers Club is the friendly club where members along with their families and guests can relax and unwind in the heart of the Upper Hunter.
 The Club has a vibrant community feel, catering to locals & visitors alike.

-Our trading hours are as follows:
+Our trading hours

 In July 1952 twenty-four miners met at Elizabeth Park for the first official meeting of the Muswellbrook Workers Club.
 Its first home was a former auctioneer’s building; this was then converted into a reception and dance hall.
 The land was purchased with a deposit of £ 1,300 with the Club having to pay the remaining balance within the following three years.